ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## Remote Access VPN {#example-remote}

-The following example shows a point-to-network VPN setup, where a client receives a set of local addresses, and can send to any remote host through the IP proxy.
+The following example shows a point-to-network VPN setup, where a client receives a set of local addresses and can send to any remote host through the IP proxy.
 Such VPN setups can be either full-tunnel or split-tunnel.

 ~~~ aasvg